-This surrealistic story of schoolboy revolt was something of a departure for director Lindsay Anderson, but he succeeded in capturing the absurdities of British public school life and invested the satire with an abundance of venom.
+This surrealistic and vicious story of schoolboy revolt was something of a departure for director Lindsay Anderson, but he succeeded in capturing the absurdities of British public school life and invested the satire with an abundance of venom.

 When it was released in 1968, Anderson’s bellow of righteous outrage was described as “a hand grenade of a film”.

 The fact that, across the Channel, the student population was busy building barricades can’t have helped . . .

-Mick Travis is a rebellious sixth former at an authoritarian English public school where he and his friends are seen as a subversive element by the teachers and “whips”.
+Mick Travis (Malcolm McDowell) is a rebellious sixth former at a stuffy and authoritarian English boarding school where he and his friends are seen as a subversive element by the teachers and “whips”.